kelvinsanchez15/100-days-of-code/r2-log.md

 - [x] Review JavaScript and DOM
 - [x] Approve HTML, CSS and JS practical exam
 - [x] Translation and proofreading work (big surprise coming soon)

+### R2D63
+After two days of hard work I finished migrating my portfolio to typescript, I learned a lot in the process and I know it will help me in future projects.